toniclecb/springbootregistration/readme.md

 spring.mvc.throw-exception-if-no-handler-found: Whether a "NoHandlerFoundException" should be thrown if no Handler was found to process a request. spring.web.resources.add-mappings: Whether to enable default resource handling.
 See https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html

+### 108_dependency_injection

+Here we export some logic from TimeController to DateTimeService and annotate it with @Service.
+This means that SpringBoot will manage the objects from this class.
+Now we can use DateTimeService in different places, first let's use in TimeController, we need annotation @AutoWired to SpringBoot know that must instanciate and manage this object.